If you’re new to safety, you may wonder what OSHA means by the phrase competent person.

 Definition: Competent Person (OSHA)

 In , competent person is defined as “one who is capable of identifying existing and predictable hazards in the surroundings or working conditions which are unsanitary, hazardous, or dangerous to employees, and who has authorization to take prompt corrective measures to eliminate them.”
 As you probably know, 1926 is the set of OSHA regulations for the Construction industry.
 There is no equivalent definition for the phrase competent persons in 1910.2, the definitions at the beginning of the OSHA General Industry regulations, but OSHA seems to use the 1926 definition universally throughout their materials.
 Anyone have some thoughts or additional comments on that?
 I’d be curious.

-On OSHA’s Safety and Health Topics page dedicated to competent persons, OSHA puts the definition from the regulation into slightly more familiar language: “By way of training and/or experience, a competent person is knowledgeable of applicable standards, is capable of identifying workplace hazards relating to the specific operation, and has the authority to correct them.
+On OSHA’s Safety and Health Topics page dedicated to competent persons, OSHA includes the definition from 1926 above.
+But in addition, they add this description: “By way of training and/or experience, a competent person is knowledgeable of applicable standards, is capable of identifying workplace hazards relating to the specific operation, and has the authority to correct them.
 Some standards add additional specific requirements which must be met by the competent person.”

 Standards With Additional Specific Requirements to Be Met By Competent Person

 If you notice that definition just above, OSHA mentions that some standards include additional specific requirements a person has to meet as a competent person.

 OSHA’s been kind enough to provide a list of those for you.
 Just click the following link for a list of the OSHA standards that use the phrase competent person.